edespino/cloudberry-site/docs/sql-stmts/create-table.md

 **`data_type`**

 The data type of the column.
 This may include array specifiers.
-For more information on the data types supported by Cloudberry Database, refer to the Data Types documentation.
+For more information on the data types supported by Apache Cloudberry, refer to the Data Types documentation.

 For table columns that contain textual data, Specify the data type `VARCHAR` or `TEXT`.
 Specifying the data type `CHAR` is not recommended.
-In Cloudberry Database, the data types `VARCHAR` or `TEXT` handle padding added to the data (space characters added after the last non-space character) as significant characters, the data type `CHAR` does not.
+In Apache Cloudberry, the data types `VARCHAR` or `TEXT` handle padding added to the data (space characters added after the last non-space character) as significant characters, the data type `CHAR` does not.
 See [Notes](#notes).

 **`COLLATE` collation**

 The `COLLATE` clause assigns a collation to the column (which must be of a collatable data type).
 If not specified, the column data type's default collation is used.

 > **Note**: The Cloudberry Query Optimizer (GPORCA) supports collation only when all columns in the query use the same collation.
-If columns in the query use different collations, then Cloudberry Database uses the Postgres Planner.
+If columns in the query use different collations, then Apache Cloudberry uses the Postgres Planner.

 **`ENCODING ( storage_directive [, ...] )`**